nickhuber/website/content/blog/project-management-history.rst

-One good thing to come from this is we just gave up on our old project with years worth of planned work and made a new one, although it did start to grow until we got more strict about things, which brings us too...
+One good thing to come from this is we just gave up on our old project with years worth of planned work and made a new one, although it did start to grow until we got more strict about things, which brings us to…

 Weighted Kanban
 ----------------